 Prior to Union General Sherman's arrival in December 1864 it was also the site of a slave market.
 In 1954 the city signed a 50-year lease with the Savannah Merchants Cooperative Parking Association, allowing the association to raze the existing structure and construct a parking garage to serve the City Market retail project.
-Anger over the demolition of the market house helped spur the historic preservation movement in Savannah.
+Anger over the demolition of the market house helped spur the historic preserving movements in Savannah.

 When the garage's lease expired in 2004, the city began plans to restore Ellis Square.
 The old parking garage was demolished in 2006 to make way for a new public square (park) that features open spaces for public concerts, as well as an underground parking garage.
 The underground facility was completed and formally dedicated in January 2009.

 Ellis Square officially reopened at a dedication ceremony held on March 11, 2010.
 A bronze statue of songwriter-lyricist Johnny Mercer, a native Savannahian, was formally unveiled in Ellis Square.